Frequently Asked Questions

 Can you refuse to accept me onto the Hampshire Home Choice Housing Register

-• Certain people who are subject to Immigration Control under the 1996 Asylum and Immigration Act.
+- People who are subject to Immigration Control under the Asylum and Immigration Act 1996

-• Certain people from abroad who are not subject to immigration control but who are not habitually resident in the UK, the Channel Islands, the Isle of Man or the Republic of Ireland.
+- People from abroad who are not subject to immigration control but who are not habitually resident in the UK, Channel Islands, Isle of Man or Republic of Ireland

 There are some exceptions.
-For more information contact one of the participating Councils.
+For more information, please contact one of the participating councils.

 What is a local connection to qualify for Hampshire Home Choice